 - Verify the accuracy of survey data, including measurements and calculations conducted at survey sites

-- Review CAD drawings prepared by survey technicians
+- Review CADD drawings prepared by survey technicians

-- Calculate areas of land parcels and easements to be acquired using mathematics and computer software
+- Calculate areas of land parcels and easements using mathematics and computer software

-To work as a surveyor, you will usually need a bachelor's degree.
-Most employers prefer job candidates who have majored in surveying.
-Some will hire workers who have degrees in civil engineering and forestry.
+- Education: You'll usually need a bachelor's degree to work as a surveyor.
+Most employers prefer job candidates who have majored in surveying, but some will hire workers who have degrees in civil engineering and forestry.

-Regardless of where in the United States you want to work, you will need a license.
-Each state, as well as the District of Columbia, have specific requirements that its professional licensing board sets.
-They may include a college degree from an ABET-accredited program, passing multiple exams, and getting several years of work experience.
-Contact the professional licensing board in the state in which you want to work for further details.
-NCEES (National Council of Examiners for Engineering and Surveying) maintains links to list of licensing boards on its website.
+- Licensure: All states and the District of Columbia have specific requirements set by their professional licensing board.
+They can include a college degree from an ABET-accredited program, passing multiple exams, and getting several years of work experience.
+The National Council of Examiners for Engineering and Surveying (NCEES) maintains links to state licensing boards on its website.

 - Mathematics: An aptitude for applying mathematical principles to solve problems is necessary.